Nicholaswogan/mlinterpy/README.md

 print('mlinterpy is %i times faster than scipy'%(t_scipy/t))
 ```

-The result is `mlinterpy is 123 times faster than scipy`
+The result: `mlinterpy is 512 times faster than scipy`